coverclock/com-diag-hazer/README.md

 * csvmeter - meters lines from a gpstool CSV file based on interarrival times.
 * csvparts - splits gpstool CSV file into smaller files in subdirectories.

+## Moving Map (Hazer)

+* client - runs Google Maps API in Firefox browser under MacOS.
+* consumer - consumes datagrams and reports on stdout.
+* producer - consumes data from serial port and forwards as datagrams.
+* provider - consumes datagrams and forwards to serial port.

 ## Differential GNSS (Tumbleweed)

 * base - configures and runs a UBX-ZED-F9P as a base in survey or fixed mode.